armory/documentation/_spinnaker/operator-config.md

 ### spec.validation

 **Currently these configurations are experimental.
-By default the Operator always validates Kubernetes accounts when applying a SpinnakerService manifest.**
+By default, the Operator always validates Kubernetes accounts when applying a SpinnakerService manifest.**

 Validation options that apply to all validations that Operator performs: